marcostolosa/android-penetration-testing-cheat-sheet/README.md

 Inspect memory dumps, binaries, files inside [a decompiled APK](#9-decompile-an-apk), or any other files.

-After you finish testing, don't forget to download app specific directories using [adb](#downloadupload-files-and-directories) and inspect all the files inside.
+After you finish testing \[and logout\], don't forget to download app specific directories using [adb](#downloadupload-files-and-directories) and inspect all the files inside.
+Inspect what is new, and what still persists after logout.

 There will be some false positive results since the regular expressions are not perfect.
 I prefer to use `rabin2` over `strings` because it can read Unicode characters.